 The lake looks especially lovely during fall when the surrounding trees are bursting with fall colors.

-You can also take a fall foliage cruise on the lake.
-You can rent a pontoon boat or kayaks at the Fontana Marina to spend a day on the water.
+Take a guided fall foliage cruise on Fontana Lake or rent your own pontoon to spend a day on the water.

 Celebrate Oktoberfest at Ober Gatlinburg